rogersry/MarsRover/README.md

 # MarsRover

-*Work in progress - Successfully made the rover move in all directions from Angular UI -> Api -> NSB -> Raspberry Pi
+*Work in progress
+    - Successfully made the rover move in all directions from Angular UI -> Api -> NSB -> Raspberry Pi
+    - 3D printed all parts except for DC Motors

 The MarsRover project will mimic the Mars Rover on a smaller scale.